The following is information we think is particularly helpful when using the Resource Workbench:

 when in doubt, switch the allocation units to hours to help provide some clarity

-For example, in the screenshot below we see that Naveed is at 37% utilization for March, but his allocation for March says .50.
-Also note that the allocation units are displayed as Headcount (FTE):
+For example, in the screenshot below we see that the user "Resource Workbench" is at 25% utilization for December, but their allocation for December says .50.
+Also note that the allocation units are displayed as Headcount: